ChienliMa/Blends/README.md

 --------------------

 ##Incentive:
     It's hard to find a image blending tool in python.
-Some rare tool either have little mode to choose or out_of_dated and hard to install.
+Available tools either have little mode to choose or out_of_dated and hard to install.
 Therefore I just implement all methods available on in Internet.
 ##Recommended usage:

 ```python